mstaples84/dev-guidelines/README.md

 R-Tickets are marked in the Board with an [R] prefix.

 ### Prioritize tickets
-In the prioritization process, tickets are reviewed by the product management and deciders.
+In the prioritization process, tickets are reviewed by the product management, the creator and deciders.
+Prerequisites and individual tasks of the team involved are deliverables of this process.
+Consider all peers connected to the R-Ticket, <strong>important:</strong> involve peers (stakeholders) with possible collateral effect.

 Prioritization is done using the Eisenhower Matrix.

 The x-axis represents the urgency and the y-axis the importance.